 Charles Weisselberg joined the Berkeley Law faculty in 1998.
 He served as the founding director of the Center for Clinical Education, the Law School’s in-house clinical program, which he developed and administered from 1998 to 2006.
 Weisselberg also served as Associate Dean for the J.D.
 Curriculum from 2013 to 2015, and then as Associate Dean for Advanced Degree Programs.
 He directs the Sho Sato Program on Japanese and U.S. Law, and teaches criminal procedure, criminal law, and other courses.

 After graduating from law school, Weisselberg practiced with a private law firm, taught in the clinical program at the University of Chicago Law School, and served as a trial attorney with Federal Defenders of San Diego, Inc. He taught at the University of Southern California Law School for 11 years, where he litigated post-conviction, civil rights, and immigration cases with his students and colleagues before numerous federal and state courts.

 Weisselberg is active in legal education groups, bar associations, and criminal justice organizations.
 He is a past chair of the Association of American Law School’s Section on Clinical Legal Education.
 He has lectured at professional gatherings in the United States and abroad on topics ranging from graduate professional legal education to police interrogation.
-Weisselberg regularly works with pro bono counsel in trial and appellate cases, and is helping to launch the Law School’s Ninth Circuit Practicum.
+Weisselberg regularly works with pro bono counsel in trial and appellate cases, and helped launch the Law School’s Ninth Circuit Practicum.

 B.A., The Johns Hopkins University (1979)